 Your student card serves as your library card.
-Bring it to the circulation desk to activate it.
 If you don't have a card, contact InfoService.

 Use your library card to:

-Your account gives you access to the library electronic resources (databases, e-books, articles, etc.) and workstations and let you access your Omni account.
+Your uoAccess credentials give you access to the library's electronic resources (databases, e-books, articles, etc.) and workstations and let you access your Omni account.

 Spaces for you